 If you wanted the Bears to roll the dice on a developmental offensive lineman late in the draft, then Arlington Hambright is your guy.
-In addition to having a cool name, Hambright has some intriguing developmental potential.
+And if you wanted to double your pleasure, then allow me to present Lachavious “Pig” Simmons.

-So let’s take some time to get to know one of the new guys.
+So let’s take some time to get to know the other new offensive lineman.

 THE PICK (ROUND 7, PICK 227)